Infinite Switch Detailed Operation

 Operational walk-through

 When the knob is turned on, S2 and S3 close – so that L1 appears at the P and H1 terminals on the right of the infinite switch as in Figure 1.
 This turns on the indicator lamp and provides the potential for one side of the burner.
 L2 is passed through S1, but whether S1 is closed or not depends on the knob’s setting.
-The bimetal strip consists of 2 different metals that expand and contract at different rates when heated by the resistance of either the strip or an external resistor.
-When fully cooled, the strip closes S1, when heated, S1 is opened.
-The more force that exerted against the strip by the knob cam, the less S1 is dependent on the strip’s reaction to temperature.
-This is how S1 is in effect, pulse width modulated.
-For more detailed information on how an infinite switch uses PWM, click here.
+The bimetal strip consists of two dissimilar metals that expand and contract at different rates when heated by the proximate heater resistor.
+When cooled, the strip closes S1.
+When heated, S1 is re-opened.
+The more force exerted against the strip by the knob cam, the longer S1 remains closed before thermal expansion overcomes the cam pressure.
+This is how S1 is modulated so that a variable amount of power is delivered to the load.

-How Can an Infinite Switch Implement PWM?
+How Can an Infinite Switch Behave Like PWM?

 You’ll even find a Wikipedia entry that compares the infinite switch’s operation to that of PWM here.